 As you would do in any event on firm land, when invited to a boat you must bring a little something for your guests.
 Booze is always appreciated, Champagne, a lovely Rosé or white wine.
 Better bring it already cool as finding extra space in the fridge may be tricky.
 Ask your hosts beforehand if they’d like you to bring some food and whether you should chip in for fuel.
 They will be glad you asked, and even if your kind hosts decline your offer, do bring some special treats for the “aperitivo” and a refreshing bubbly.

 And speaking about the foot, be careful with the shoes you bring to wear on a boat.
-Never wear anything with black soles as they would mark the boat’s deck, forget your fabulous high heels, Sperrys are the go-to boat footwear, or choose any other flat rubber-soled shoes with a bit of grip to avoid slipping and making a fool of yourself or, even worse, causing some accident!
+Never wear anything with black soles as they would mark the boat’s deck.
+Also, forget your fabulous high heels.
+Actually, Sperrys are the go-to boat footwear or choose any other flat rubber-soled shoes with a bit of grip to avoid slipping and making a fool of yourself.
+Or, even worse, causing some accident.

 Most certainly, the boat-owners have spent a lot of money and a lot of time to keep their boat in tip-top condition and are very proud of it.
-Being the perfect boat-guest that you are, don’t forget to mention how beautiful all is, the polished chrome, the shiny woodwork, they will undoubtedly have a lot to tell you about it.
+Being the perfect boat-guest that you are, don’t forget to mention how beautiful all is.
+Talk about the polished chrome, the shiny woodwork, your friends will undoubtedly have a lot to tell you about it.
 To strike a pleasant conversation, you can also ask them about all the places they’ve sailed before.
 Avoid talking about the cost of the boat and of the crew, it is rude, plus it would only remind your hosts of the sad part of owning a boat.
-Don’t spoil their fun!
+Don’t spoil their fun.